bdougie/check_the_docs/docs/git-integration.md

 # Git Integration Guide

-The Check Docs server provides powerful Git integration to analyze code changes and suggest documentation updates.
+The Check The Docs server provides powerful Git integration to analyze code changes and suggest documentation updates.

 ## How It Works

-The `check_docs` tool:
+The `check_the_docs` tool:
 1. Analyzes Git commit history
 2. Identifies changed code files
 3. Searches for related documentation